canopas/iOS-developer-roadmap-2023/README.md

 * On Preview Screen show the image in fullscreen.
   - Use Kingfisher for image preview.
   - Add a button to go back to the camera screen.
+  - Open this screen by setting up the segue with the parent controller.
 * The camera resources should be released when the controller is no longer alive.

 ### Practical 6